 About the Bridge

-The total number of people that will be able to use the bridge is 745.
+The total number of people in the nearby villages that will be able to use the bridge is 745.
 This includes families that live in nearby communities.
 Approximately 200 children will be able to cross the river safely after the bridge is built.
 This river is difficult to cross during the months of July through November.
 As a result, several deaths have occurred, caused by the dangerous river.

 (Photos of the Bajo Maiz Community’s river)